lucasdreger/diagrams/WORKFLOW_GUIDE.md

 ## Commit Hash Tracking

 Each changelog entry includes a short commit hash for tracking purposes.
-The commit hash is stored in the "Commit Hash" column of the CHANGELOG.csv file and is also preserved when uploading to SharePoint.
+The commit hash is stored in the "Commit Hash" column (column 8) of the CHANGELOG.csv file and is also preserved when uploading to SharePoint.
+This allows for easy tracking of which commit introduced each change to a diagram file.

 ### Using Commit Hashes